What Are the Steps to Becoming a Web Developer?

 4. Create projects to hone your web developer abilities.

 There are a variety of web design talents that Web Developers should possess, with the awareness that responsive design is likely the most important.
 While Web Developers aren't usually in charge of the overall site design, having a thorough understanding of basic design ideas is advantageous.
-Front-end developers, in particular, programme the interfaces that users interact with, and having a good understanding of user-centered design can help them be far more effective.
+Front-end developers, in particular, program the interfaces that users interact with, and having a good understanding of user-centered design can help them be far more effective.

 5. Create a portfolio of your web development work.